PRO PRIO -

 Universal Design

-Easy to use, easy to understand
+Easy to use and understand

 Process & Thoughts